andrewblevins/insight-cascade/README.md

 ## Disclaimer

 These tools are designed for personal growth and reflection.
-They are not substitutes for professional medical, psychological, or therapeutic advice.
+They are not substitutes for professional medical, psychological, therapeutic, or spiritual advice.

 ## Contributing